Tool Policies

 Emergency Stop

-POST /api/v1/mcp/emergency-stop immediately forces DENY for all MCP activity:
+POST /api/v1/mcp/emergency-stop immediately forces DENY for all MCP activity.
+It is an Admin action and is recorded in the admin-audit trail.

 | Scope | Effect |